Detection of topological states in two-dimensional Dirac systems by the dynamic spin susceptibility

-{\it Introduction.---} Recently, there is a growing interest in the study of two-dimensional (2D) topological insulators (TIs).
-This was theoretically predicted by Kane and Mele~\cite{Kane-M} based on a model describing electrons on a graphene-like honeycomb lattice with spin-orbit interactions.
-Although the first experimental discovery of a TI was in HgTe quantum wells,~\cite{Konig-2007,Konig-2008,Roth} there have appeared many candidates of TIs that have a honeycomb lattice structure as was originally discussed by Kane and Mele, and they are intensively studied both theoretically and experimentally.
-One of these materials is a silicene~\cite{Lalmi,Padova-1,Padova-2,Vogt,Lin,Fleurence}, which is a 2D crystal of silicon.
-There are also similar materials called germanene and stannene, that are consist of Ge and Sn, respectively~\cite{Liu-F-Y,Liu-J-Y}.
-There are another type of honeycomb lattice materials that consist of two components, such as molybdenum dichalcogenides (MoS$_2$, MoSe$_2$, and etc.)~\cite{Mak,Xiao}.
-These materials have buckled honeycomb lattice structures with relevant intrinsic spin-orbit couplings as compared to graphene.
-We can also introduce a tunable band gap by applying a perpendicular electric field to the material sheet.
+{\it Introduction.} Recently, there is growing interest in the study of two-dimensional (2D) topological insulators (TIs).
+This was theoretically predicted by Kane and Mele~\cite{Kane-M} based on a model describing electrons on a graphene like honeycomb lattice with spin-orbit interactions.
+Although the first experimental discovery of a TI was in HgTe quantum wells,~\cite{Konig-2007,Konig-2008,Roth} which is described by the Bernevig-Hughes-Zhang (BHZ) model,~\cite{Bernevig-H-Z} there are many candidates of TIs that have a honeycomb lattice structure as was originally discussed by Kane and Mele, and they are being intensively studied both theoretically and experimentally.
+One of these materials is a silicene,~\cite{Lalmi,Padova-1,Padova-2,Vogt,Lin,Fleurence} which is a 2D crystal of silicon.
+There are also similar materials called germanene and stannene, that consist of Ge and Sn, respectively.~\cite{Liu-F-Y,Liu-J-Y} There are other types of honeycomb lattice materials that consist of two components, such as molybdenum dichalcogenides (MoS$_2$, MoSe$_2$, etc.).~\cite{Mak,Xiao} These materials have buckled honeycomb lattice structures with relevant intrinsic spin-orbit couplings as compared to graphene.
+A tunable band gap can also be introduced by applying a perpendicular electric field to the material sheet.

-For these systems, the low-energy electronic properties can be described by a Dirac Hamiltonian, like those of graphenes, with the Fermi energy at the Dirac point.
-The band gap and the spin-orbit coupling appear as a mass term of the Dirac Hamiltonian.
-In such Dirac systems, there is a topological phase transition from a TI to a trivial band insulator (BI), at a charge neutrality point.
-The TI shows quantized spin Hall conductivity when the spin is conserved, and it is more generally characterized by a $Z_2$ topological number~\cite{Kane-M}.
-However, an experiment to the observe spin Hall conductivity is generally not easy, so that it is desirable to find a non-contact experiment to identify whether the system is TI or BI from the bulk properties.
+For these systems, the low-energy electronic properties can be described by the 2D Dirac Hamiltonian, as those of graphenes, with the Fermi energy at the Dirac point.
+The band gap and the spin-orbit coupling appear as the mass term.
+In such a Dirac system, there is a topological phase transition from a TI to a trivial band insulator (BI), at a charge neutrality point.
+The TI has quantized spin Hall conductivity when the spin is conserved, and it is more generally characterized by a $Z_2$ topological number.~\cite{Kane-M} Since the experiment to observe the topological state depends on transport measurements, it is desirable to find a non-contact method to identify whether the system is a TI or a BI from the bulk properties.